A new Franchising Report from Senator Masto was just released. it revealed a lot about the franchise industry.

 - High prices from suppliers who provide rebates to the franchise corporations, and overpriced goods.

 It’s pretty reasonable stuff.
 I’ll briefly go over each item before I share the 3 ways Senator Masto wants to better protect prospective and current franchisees.
-I wonder if other members of the U.S. Senate will be on board with her proposals.
+I wonder if other members of the U.S. Senate will be on board with her franchising industry proposals.

-Unfair Franchise Contracts(Agreements)
+Senator Masto’s Franchising Report: Unfair Franchise Contracts(Agreements)

-If you’ve ever read a franchise agreement-the contract between the franchisor and the franchisee, it’s pretty one-sided.
+If you’ve ever read a franchise business agreement-the contract between the franchisor and the franchisee, it’s pretty one-sided.
 But here’s the thing.

-If you were the franchisor, the person who came up with the business concept, who worked through the trials and tribulations needed to get things right…to make the business worthy of an investment, you’d want the franchise agreement to favor you, too.
+If you were the franchisor, the person who came up with the franchise business concept, who worked through the trials and tribulations needed to get things right…to make the business worthy of an investment, you’d want the franchise agreement to favor you, too.
 It’s just business.
 Now this is important.

 If you’re the franchise buyer, I’m going to assume you’re buying the franchise because they have a proven business system in place for you to follow.
 Your job is to leverage it.
 To use the tools, training and technology that you get when you become a franchisee.
 Now allow me to be blunt.

-You’re buying a franchise so you don’t have to come up with a business idea yourself.
+You’re buying a franchise business so you don’t have to come up with a business idea yourself.
 Right?
 That means there’s a tradeoff.

 In this case, the company with the idea and the business system has the leverage.